mui/material-ui/docs/data/material/guides/styled-components/styled-components.md

 # Using styled-components

-<p class="description">Learn how to use styled-components with Material UI instead of Emotion.</p>
+<p class="description">Learn how to use styled-components instead of Emotion with Material UI.</p>

-By default, Material UI uses [Emotion](https://github.com/emotion-js/emotion) to generate CSS styles.
-All components rely on the `styled()` API to inject CSS into the page.
-This API is supported by multiple popular styling libraries, which makes it possible to switch between them in Material UI.

 :::error
 As of late 2021, [styled-components](https://github.com/styled-components/styled-components) is **not compatible** with server-rendered Material UI projects.